In October 2025, the Cancer AI Alliance (CAIA) announced the launch of the first scalable platform using federated learning for cancer research.

 What is federated learning?

 Federated learning is an AI training approach and machine learning method that preserves the anonymity of individual data.
-It allows researchers and clinicians to train powerful AI models that learn from participating cancer centers' millions of clinical data points while maintaining data security, privacy, and adherence to regulatory and ethical standards.
+Within the context of the Cancer AI Alliance, this approach allows researchers and clinicians to train powerful AI models that learn from participating cancer centers' millions of clinical data points while maintaining data security, privacy, and adherence to regulatory and ethical standards.

 Why is data federation useful in cancer research?